diatomzone/diatomzone.github.io/collections/_articles/coding/webtips.md

 ### jekyll (static site builder) is helpful

-jekyll introduces a hundred more moving parts and takes me forever to figure out, but it makes things so much easier in the long run! some featured favorite features:
+jekyll introduces a hundred extra moving parts and takes me forever to figure out, but it makes things so much easier in the long run! some featured favorite features:

-- write your layouts/source codes once, then apply 'em anywhere you like
+- write your page layouts/source codes once, then apply 'em anywhere you like
 - use LIQUID to harness the essentials of code: variables, for loops, and if statements
-- YAML data is very easy to read and edit -- use with the above to efficiently print things onto your page, ex: wiki infobox content!
+- YAML data is very easy to read and edit -- combine it with liquid to efficiently print things onto your page, ex: wiki infobox content!
 - write your page content in markdown! jekyll converts it to html
-- BONUS: [the tutorial](https://jekyllrb.com/docs/step-by-step/07-assets/) introduced me to SASS, a CSS extension, which has ultra swag variable and nesting(!!) capabilities
+- BONUS: [the jekyll tutorial](https://jekyllrb.com/docs/step-by-step/07-assets/) introduced me to SASS, a CSS extension, which has ultra swag variable and nesting(!!) capabilities

 ### how to test site locally